©2007 Felleisen, Proulx, et. al.

 Generating documentation web pages from a properly documented project.

-Defining and using Java Exception
+Defining and using Java Exceptions.

-Defining and using functional iterators (Traversal
+Defining and using functional iterators (Traversals).

 Using classes from Java Libraries.

-The second part introduces ArrayList
+The second part introduces ArrayList class from the Java

 Collections Framework library, lets you practice designing

-objects.
+methods that mutate ArrayList objects.
 We will continue to

 use the generics (type parameters),